This post may contain affiliate links.Please read our disclosure policy.

 Pasta Carbonara

-Pasta Carbonara is an easy Italian recipe that can be made in less than 20 minutes from start to finish and is so creamy and delicious.
-This classic carbonara sauce can be served with your favorite pasta variety and makes an indulgent and quick dinner!
+Pasta Carbonara is an easy Italian dish that can be made in less than 20 minutes from start to finish and is so creamy and delicious.
+This authentic carbonara recipe can be served with your favorite pasta variety and makes an indulgent and quick dinner!

 Prep Time: 10 minutes